 Weather induced harvests

-From the cosmetic imperfections we talk about a lot (size, shape, color, oh my!) to other retailer mishaps like a packaging or labeling error, strict retail requirements can leave produce stranded.
+From the cosmetic imperfections we talk about a lot (size, shape, color) to other retailer mishaps like a packaging or labeling error, strict retail requirements can leave produce stranded.

 Seasonal food trends